Click below to navigate to a program of interest

 Touch, Sense & Learn’ for Students with Blindness in Nepal & Training for their Teachers

-Tactile Learning Materials & Teacher Training for Blind/Visually-Impaired Students
+Tactile Learning Materials and Teacher Training for Blind/Visually-Impaired Students

 Location: